Zero-party data: definition, best practices and use cases

 What about loyalty?

 To further the conversation, Qualifio has recently added a new module to their offering: Qualifio Loyalty.
 We believe that customer loyalty should be based on and should reward all the interactions that a user has with a brand.
 By asking themselves the question, “what is brand loyalty?” and then when considering how building customer loyalty might help them with their first-party and zero-party data strategy, brands and media groups are taking the next crucial step on their digital journey.
-They are making the most of all the precious data they’ve collected from their audience and furthering their relationship with them.
+They make the most of precious data collected from their audience, furthering their relationship.

 Perfectly compatible with the Qualifio Engage module, and just as easy to set up and manage, the Qualifio Loyalty module allows brands to set up creative and innovative loyalty programs that are based on interactivity and engagement.
-Take a look at a couple of campaigns that we set up to test out the new module to find out more about how this exciting platform works.
+Take a look at a couple of campaigns to test out the new module and explore this exciting platform.

 How to track data in a cookieless world?

-In a world without third-party cookies, brands are going to have to rely on collecting first-party cookies and zero-party data from their audience.
+In a cookie-less world, brands must rely on collecting first-party cookies and zero-party data from their audience.
 The key to their success will lie in how effectively they can do this.
 The data is usually readily available but it needs to be harnessed and used correctly.
 Companies need to keep a few main points in mind to be successful:

 - 📖 really consider and plan how the data will be used